REGION_ID is a code that Google assigns based on

 Before you begin

-Before running the sample app in this quickstart, you need to set up your environment and create a new GCP project for App Engine:
+Before running the sample app in this quickstart, you need to set up your environment and create a new Google Cloud project for App Engine:

-Create a new GCP project by using the GCP Console:
+Create a new Google Cloud project by using the Cloud Console:

 Download and install the Google Cloud SDK and then initialize the